Table of Contents

 Your approach and mindset towards your project needs to be the right one.
 Remember that if you expect a large return on investment, then you should also expect a longer roll-out time and higher level of risk.
 Assume that you’ll have some failures, and view your investments as research and development.
 And it never hurts to prioritize projects that are sure wins in order to boost your organization's confidence in machine learning applications.

-Make Machine Learning Operational in Your Organization
+How to Make Machine Learning Operational in Your Organization

 Accepting the use of automated decision-making can be a big challenge for any organization.
 A successful and useful model needs to be fully embraced by your team in order to be operational.
 So, how do you solve this challenge?